maikwoehl/rest-recipes/doc/files/Router.php.txt

      * The order of the parameters of the route and the parameters of the routeFunction
      * should be the same.
      *
+     * If the route is a post or put endpoint, the last parameter of the
+     * routeFunction will be the received body data of the request.
+     *
      * The order of routes must be in a order like:
      *
      *  - /recipe/